|

 even refused to drink the milk of their mother during the

 holy month of Ramadaan.
+Here is an

 authentic incident mentioned in the Bukhari and Muslim to